telerik/blazor-docs/components/dialog/overview.md

 * `CloseOnOverlayClick` - `bool` - defines whether clicking the overlay should close the dialog.

-* `FocusedElementSelector` - `string` - defines the queryselector of the initially focused item on open.
+* `FocusedElementSelector` - `string` - defines the CSS selector of the initially focused item on open.
 By default, it is the first focusable item in the dialog.

 ## See Also